Confessions from a Holiday Camp: Production

 Producer Michael Klinger was not happy with the script, noting a number of problems that he felt detracted from the quality that set the series apart from its imitators.

 The holiday camp used in the film was Mill Rythe Holiday Village on Hayling Island in Hampshire.
 The railway station scene was filmed at Radlett.
 The water skiing scene was filmed at Ruislip Lido.

 Soundtrack

 The title track to the film was called "Give Me England" and was performed by scrumpy and western band The Wurzels, arranged and conducted by Ed Welch and produced by Bob Barratt.
-It was released as a 45rpm single by EMI records Ltd (EMI 2677).
+It was released as a 45 rpm single by EMI records Ltd (EMI 2677).
 The Wurzels released an album of the same name in 1977, which featured the track along with its B-Side "Speedy Gonzales".

 Critical reception

 Monthly Film Bulletin said "A holiday camp provides an all too appropriate backdrop for the strained and patronising low comedy of the relentlessly proliferating Confessions series.
 This latest addition is as styleless as any Carry On movie, but lacks even the flashes of genial spontaneity which sometimes redeemed that series.
 The smirking hero's amorous exploits are interspersed with tedious attempts at slapstick and egregious cracks about gays and foreigners.
 "Give me England every time", blares the xenophobic theme song, yet the film-makers' essentially contemptuous view of home-grown mores is summed up in the presentation of Lea's father, who wears a cloth cap at all times, and when told to use his table napkin, promptly blows his nose on it."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "The Confessions films relied on a blend of saucy humour and "What the Butler Saw"-style smut.
 This was the fourth and last of these cheap comedies, with Robin Askwith as an over-sexed entertainments officer at a camp run by an ex-prison officer."

 Variety wrote: "[The] Confessions series has more than proved its worth at U.K. and assorted Commonwealth boxoffices.
 Yet understandably none of those working class masquerades (as a window cleaner, a pop performer, a driving instructor) received favorable reviews or were able to easily sell their sniggering, distinctly British humor to foreign markets.
 Confessions From a Holiday Camp, the series latest ... is no better, no worse, nor any different than its predecessors.
 Excepting the new profession, the film reprises virtually the same plot, cast, and production team as the former three.
 That means that Robin Askwith as the innocent Lea and Anthony Booth as his lecherous brother in law Sid go through their usual sex-addled Laurel & Hardy act, but this time in the guise of incompetent entertainment officers at Funfurall Holiday Camp.
 It also means that Linda Hayden, once again, strips off at every available opportunity.
 And that the talents of Doris Hare and Bill Maynard as Lea's parents are wasted another time around.
 Norman Cohen directs with his usual numbing dosage of slapstick, vulgarity, and innuendo."